Interstitial-induced ferromagnetism in a two-dimensional Wigner crystal

-Fig.~\ref{fig:summary}b schematically shows various two-, three- and four-particle exchange processes that involve an interstitial site (circled), along with the corresponding dimensionless actions $S_{a,\mathrm{ex}}$.
+Fig.~\ref{fig:summary}b schematically shows various multi-particle exchange processes that involve an interstitial (circled), along with the corresponding dimensionless actions $S_{a,\mathrm{ex}}$.
 Interstitial hopping processes are shown schematically in Fig.~\ref{fig:summary}c, along with the dimensionless actions $S_{a,\mathrm{hop}}$.
 Among these, one cooperative hopping term, $t_2$, clearly dominates, as its action, $S_{2,\mathrm{hop}} = 0.032$, is more than an order of magnitude smaller than most others.
 (Recall that $\sqrt{r_s} \, S_a$ appears in the exponent of the expressions for $J_a$ or $t_a$!)
-However, the $t_2$ term does not connect all the WC sites in the presence of one interstitial, so by itself, it cannot fully lift the ground state spin degeneracy.
-The next dominant hopping terms are $t_1$ and $t_2'$ (corresponding to $S_{1,\mathrm{hop}}$ and $S'_{2,\mathrm{hop}}$ in Fig.~\ref{fig:summary}c).
+However, the $t_2$ term does not connect all the WC sites in the presence of one interstitial, so by itself, it cannot fully lift the ground state spin degeneracy (see Fig. S2 of the Supplementary Material).
+The next dominant terms are $t_1$ and $t_2'$ (corresponding to $S_{1,\mathrm{hop}}$ and $S'_{2,\mathrm{hop}}$ in Fig.~\ref{fig:summary}c).
 Together with $t_2$, these terms fully determine the magnetism of the WC in the presence of a small density of interstitials.
 We visualize the tunneling paths corresponding to these three processes, along with one exchange process, in Fig.~\ref{fig:interstitial tunneling}.
 Keeping these three dominant terms results in an effective Hamiltonian:

 Here, $f_{j\sigma}^\dagger$ is the creation operator of localized electrons that live on the triangular lattice sites $j$, and $c_{n,\sigma}^\dagger$ is the creation operator of itinerant electrons that live on the triangular plaquette centers $n$.
 The last $U=\infty$ condition precludes any doubly occupied sites.
 One can check explicitly that all these $t_a$'s are positive.